SAP/fundamental/docs/pages/layouts/index.md

 summary:
 ---

-Layouts in Fiori Fundamentals are for structuring the main parts of your application.
+Layouts in SAP Fundamentals are for structuring the main parts of your application.
 Organized in three main categories

 <br>